nickstanley574/DePaulCSC241Interview/deck.md

 {% comment %}

+One of the built in methods that is used a lot with for loop in python in the `range()` method.

+Similar to list indexing the range method starts at 0.
+If we say giving me `range(6)` it will give back 0,1,2,3,4,5.
+Notice there are 6 elements returned, and we start at `0` and end at `5`.

+Again this is like list indexing at that is not accident.
+So keep that in mind.

 {% endcomment %}

 ---------------------------------------------------------------------------------------------------------------------------------
 # Loop Pattern: Counter Loop

 We use the counter pattern when we need to execute a block of code for every integer is some range.

 The pervious `range()` example was a simple counter loop.